Sunday, December 4, 2022

 6. Somewhere There's a Rainbow

 Berry left the Bihari organization in 1957 for Flip Records.
 While primarily a singles label, Flip did release two LPs (in 1959 and 1960) that were collections of the singles they’d released from a variety of performers.
-So at least in theory we could have this third Berry LP issued on Flip that included all his singles with his backing group The Pharaohs.
+So at least in theory, we could have this third Berry LP issued on Flip that included all his singles with his backing group The Pharaohs.

 There was one Flip single with the songs “The Mess Around” and “Heaven on Wheels” from this time period credited to Richard Berry and The Lockettes, a group of female singers.
 And another Flip single credited solely to Berry including the songs “Besame Mucho” and “Do I Do I.” Since the Pharaohs aren’t credited on these tunes, and since we already have 12 tracks that are, I left them off this LP.
 Which is kind of a shame, because I really like them all, especially “Heaven on Wheels,” a rockin’ car song.
 For a cover, I used one made for an Ace Records compilation and edited it a little.